musaubrian/env_lsp/README.md

 ## Why
-The fact that the only way to access environment variables in go/python is by using plain strings, thus can't easily get completions really annoyed me and whne I got the chance to be able to something about, I did
+The fact that the only way to access environment variables in go/python is by using plain strings, and I couldn't get any completions really annoyed me and when I got the chance to be able to something about, I did

-Huge thanks to [Tj](https://github.com/tjdevres) on his lsp video, I based the entire thing of his [`educationlsp`](https://github.com/tjdevries/educationalsp) highly recommend
+Huge thanks to [Tj](https://github.com/tjdevres) on his lsp video, I based the entire thing of his [`educationalsp`](https://github.com/tjdevries/educationalsp) highly recommend

 ## supported languages